eeriegeek/nwnx2-linux/plugins/gdbm/README.txt

  TODO: Implement the iterator functions.
 A datum iterator is included in the GDBM node structure for this.

- TODO: Use the perfect hash generator to generate the function lookups.
- Probably not really needed, the if statements are plenty fast.

  TODO: Utility to dump/restore to flat file.
 Dump to SQL.